cjimmy/next-styled-amp/README.md

 [Next.js](https://nextjs.org/) supports Google AMP generation out of the box.
 In practice, I found AMP to be very fragile when using third-party packages.
 This repo is an example project of a Next.js project with [Styled Components](https://styled-components.com/) styling, focusing on making the associated AMP page the same as the standard page with minimal impact to the dev experience.

-It also, mainly to show as an examples, how to add AMP-compatible Google Analytics and custom fonts.
+It also shows, mainly as examples, how to add AMP-compatible Google Analytics and custom fonts.

 ## See the demo